7RedViolin/pySigma-backend-carbonblack/README.md

 # pySigma carbonblack Backend

 This is the carbonblack backend for pySigma.
-It provides the package `sigma.backends.carbonblack` with the `carbonblackBackend` class.
+It provides the package `sigma.backends.carbonblack` with the `CarbonBlackBackend` class.
 Further, it contains the following processing pipelines in `sigma.pipelines.carbonblack`:

-* pipeline1: purpose
-* pipeline2: purpose
+* CarbonBlack_pipeline: Uses Carbon Black Enterprise EDR field mappings
+* CarbonBlackResponse_pipeline: Uses Carbon Black EDR field mappings

 It supports the following output formats:

-* default: plain carbonblack queries
+* default: plain CarbonBlack queries
-* format_1: purpose
-* format_2: purpose
+* json: JSON output to include query and rule metadata

 This backend is currently maintained by: